solyarisoftware/PERE/README.md

 Here a simple *proof of concept*/demo code, to show how to push events using flat HTTP SSE (down-stream) to clients devices with *delivery receipts* (up-stream feedbacks).

+BTW, "PERE" is an acronym for "Push Events Receipt Engine" and muy mother tongue language (Italian), "pere" means "pears" (the fruit) :-)

 ## Push notifications with return-receipt (the problem)